-- The economic costs of sea level rise will pose a significant budgeting challenge for all levels of government and impose particular hardship on low-income and disenfranchised communities near coastlines. - Southern Florida-home to 2.7 million Latinos-could experience some of the highest impacts from rising seas and hurricane-driven flooding in the U.S. Communities including Miami, Hialeah, Fort Lauderdale and St. Petersburg could see floodwaters rushing higher and farther into their streets with climate change.49 - Inundated roads and public disruptions in transport and emergency services, damaged infrastructure and reduced property values, as well as compromised water quality, are endured by Latinos with limited capacity to resolve their situation through mitigation, adaptation or relocation. - Millions of Latinos are undocumented immigrants and not eligible for disaster aid.
+- The economic costs of sea level rise will pose a significant budgeting challenge for all levels of government and impose particular hardship on low-income and disenfranchised communities near coastlines.
+In Miami, for example, more than \$3 billion of property could be lost to daily tidal flooding without action by 2040.110 - Southern Florida-home to 2.7 million Latinos-could experience some of the highest impacts from rising seas and hurricane-driven flooding in the U.S. Communities including Miami, Hialeah, Fort Lauderdale and St. Petersburg could see floodwaters rushing higher and farther into their streets with climate change.111 Miami-Dade County contains 26% of all U.S. homes at risk from rising seas.112 - Inundated roads and public disruptions in transport and emergency services, damaged infrastructure and reduced property values, as well as compromised water quality, are endured by Latinos with limited capacity to resolve their situation through mitigation, adaptation or relocation. - Millions of Latinos are undocumented immigrants and not eligible for disaster aid.

-- Latinos are worried about climate change because they are more likely to hold an egalitarian worldview.
+- 62% of Latino voters in the West are concerned about intense storms and floods.113 - Latinos are worried about climate change because they are more likely to hold an egalitarian worldview.
 Latinos fear climate change will worsen inequality, a concern often born out of personal experience.
-After flooding from Hurricane Maria devastated Puerto Rico, for instance, the federal government left the island to languish, allowing many survivors to slip into poverty.50 - 88% of Latinos affected by Hurricane Harvey favor new building codes forcing owners to raise their homes in flood-prone areas. - 58% of Latinos affected by Hurricane Harvey would like authorities to use state and federal money for buyback programs in areas that flood frequently.
+After flooding from Hurricane Maria devastated Puerto Rico, for instance, the federal government left the island to languish, allowing many survivors to slip into poverty.114 - 88% of Latinos affected by Hurricane Harvey favor new building codes forcing owners to raise their homes in flood-prone areas. - 58% of Latinos affected by Hurricane Harvey would like authorities to use state and federal money for buyback programs in areas that flood frequently.